Tria-Studio/Tria-Issues/.github/ISSUE_TEMPLATE/update_request.md

 ---
 name: Map Update Request
-about: Create a update request for a map
+about: Create a update request for a map.
-title: "[UPDATE REQUEST]Title Here"
+title: "[UPDATE REQUEST] Title Here"
 labels: bug
 assignees: ''